-The Ain Al Safra discovery is a broad fault-bounded anticline, which extends beyond the boundary of the Hawler license area.
-The structure is adjacent to DNO International's Benenan heavy oil field, located just to the northeast.
+The Ain Al Safra discovery is a broad fault-bounded anticline, which extends beyond the boundary of the Hawler license area into the DNO ASA-operated Baeshiqa license area located to the northwest.
 The discovery is covered by 2D seismic data and extensive geological mapping.

 The Ain Al Safra-1 well reached a depth of 3,039 metres in the Upper Triassic in late August 2013, having been originally scheduled to be drilled to a total depth of 4,150 metres.
 Drilling was suspended and the well secured at the 3,039 metre depth as heavy losses of drilling fluids caused the bottom hole assembly to become stuck.
 The well was logged down to the Lower Jurassic and there was evidence of oil shows in the Cretaceous, Jurassic and Lower Jurassic of varying quality.
 The Cretaceous reservoir was deemed wet and not tested.
-In the Lower Jurassic reservoirs, free oil on the shakers and sizable losses of drilling fluids were observed during drilling with significant quantities of oil flowing to surface.
-As such, three cased hole DSTs were conducted in the Lower Jurassic zones.
+In the Lower Jurassic reservoirs, free oil on the shakers and sizable losses of drilling fluids were observed during drilling with oil flowing to surface.